hardwarelayer/django-unfold-customize/README.md

 The template file is in: templates/admin/index.html

-### 2. Standard model:
+### 2. Standard methods:

+#### 2.a How a view model generated in Django admin:

-This is not customize, but the standard way of usage of Django admin+unfold model and auto-generated-views is as following:
+This is not customization, but the standard "usage of Django admin+unfold model, and auto-generated-views" as following:

 ![Base menu image.](/guide/tien_img2.png)